-Students in our geography undergraduate program study the fascinating interactions between human beings and the physical environment.
-They obtain a holistic understanding of the world and fieldwork/research tools applicable to a wide range of local, national, and international career opportunities, including environmental planning, natural resource management, and social policy development.
+GEO students study the crucial interactions between humankind and the biophysical environment.
+They obtain a holistic understanding of our world and the fieldwork/research tools needed for a wide range of local, national, and international career opportunities, including environmental planning, natural resource management, and social policy development.

 Our geography undergraduate program offers three interrelated themes of study:

 - Environmental geography engages students in a systematic study of the Earth’s physical nature and human activities that change it.

 - Human geography focuses on cultural, economic, environmental, and political processes that shape the human experience and sense of place.

 - Geospatial information science includes the use of geographic information systems (GIS), remote sensing science, and cartography to support research into environmental and societal issues.